ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 PropertyValue := MessageContext.get(property)
 ~~~

-These Message Properties may be generic properties or Protocol-specific Properties.
+These Message Properties can be generic properties or Protocol-specific Properties.

 For MessageContexts returned by `Send` events (see {{send-events}}) and `Receive` events (see {{receive-events}}), the application can query information about the Local and Remote Endpoint: